klaytn/klaytn-docs/docs/node/service-chain/references/value-transfer.md

 # Value Transfer Recovery
 Value transfer request may be fail for a number of reasons.
 Say you requested KLAY transfer from subbridge to mainbridge or from mainbridge to subbridge.
 In that case, the bridge contract on the receiver side must have enough KLAY than the requested amount of KLAY.
 If not, the transfer would fail without error notification in the return value.
-A feature of value transfer recovery finds unhandled events and insert them into event pool again by every given interval, which means the failed transaction can be succeed again when the counterpart bridge can successfully handle that event.
+A feature of value transfer recovery finds unhandled events and insert them into event pool again in a given interval, which means the failed transaction can be succeed again when the counterpart bridge can successfully handle that event.
 In case of the above example, the failed transaction would be eventually handled by value transfer recovery when the counterpart bridge has enough KLAY.
 In order to set the value transfer recovery as default, you need to set two properties:
 ```